chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 }
 ```

-##### 10.5.1.4.4 操作skb
+##### 10.5.1.4.5 操作skb

 下列函数用于获取skb的某些信息：

 ```
+// Check if the skb is nonlinear, that's the value of skb->data_len;
 static inline bool skb_is_nonlinear(const struct sk_buff *skb);
-- Check if the skb is nonlinear, that's the value of skb->data_len;

-static inline unsigned int skb_headroom(const struct sk_buff *skb);
-- Return the number of bytes of free space at the head of an &sk_buff.

-static inline int skb_tailroom(const struct sk_buff *skb);
+// Return the number of bytes of free space at the head of an &sk_buff. static inline unsigned int skb_headroom(const struct sk_buff *skb);
-- Return the number of bytes of free space at the tail of an sk_buff.

-static inline int skb_cloned(const struct sk_buff *skb);
+// Return the number of bytes of free space at the tail of an sk_buff. static inline int skb_tailroom(const struct sk_buff *skb);

-- is the buffer a clone.
+// Is the buffer a clone.
-- Returns true if the buffer was generated with skb_clone() and is one of multiple shared copies of the buffer.
+// Returns true if the buffer was generated with skb_clone() and

-static inline unsigned int skb_headlen(const struct sk_buff *skb);
+// is one of multiple shared copies of the buffer. static inline int skb_cloned(const struct sk_buff *skb);

-- the number of bytes in the linear buffer of the skb.
+// The number of bytes in the linear buffer of the skb. static inline unsigned int skb_headlen(const struct sk_buff *skb);
 ```

 下列函数用于操作skb:

 ```
-static inline void skb_reserve(struct sk_buff *skb, int len);
-- Increase the headroom of an empty &sk_buff by reducing the tail room.
+// Increase the headroom of an empty &sk_buff by reducing the tail room.
-- This is only allowed for an empty buffer.

-unsigned char *skb_push(struct sk_buff *skb, unsigned int len);
+// This is only allowed for an empty buffer. static inline void skb_reserve(struct sk_buff *skb, int len);

-- add data to the start of a buffer;
+// Add data to the start of a buffer;
-- If this would exceed the total buffer headroom the kernel will panic.
+// If this would exceed the total buffer headroom the kernel will panic. unsigned char *skb_push(struct sk_buff *skb, unsigned int len);

-unsigned char *skb_pull(struct sk_buff *skb, unsigned int len);
+// Remove data from the start of a buffer. unsigned char *skb_pull(struct sk_buff *skb, unsigned int len);
-- remove data from the start of a buffer.

-unsigned char *skb_put(struct sk_buff *skb, unsigned int len);
-- add data to a buffer.
+// Add data to a buffer.
-- If this would exceed the total buffer size the kernel will panic.

-void skb_trim(struct sk_buff *skb, unsigned int len);
+// If this would exceed the total buffer size the kernel will panic. unsigned char *skb_put(struct sk_buff *skb, unsigned int len);

-- remove end from a buffer.
+// Remove end from a buffer.
-- cut the length of a buffer down by removing data from the tail.
-The skb must be linear.
+// Cut the length of a buffer down by removing data from the tail.
+The skb must be linear. void skb_trim(struct sk_buff *skb, unsigned int len);

-struct sk_buff *skb_copy(const struct sk_buff *skb, gfp_t gfp_mask);
+// Create private copy of an sk_buff. struct sk_buff *skb_copy(const struct sk_buff *skb, gfp_t gfp_mask);
-- create private copy of an sk_buff.

-struct sk_buff *skb_clone(struct sk_buff *skb, gfp_t gfp_mask);
-- duplicate an sk_buff.
+// Duplicate an sk_buff.
-- The new one is not owned by a socket.
-Both copies share the same packet data but not structure.
+// The new one is not owned by a socket.
+Both copies share the same packet data but not structure. struct sk_buff *skb_clone(struct sk_buff *skb, gfp_t gfp_mask);

-static inline int skb_linearize(struct sk_buff *skb);
+// Convert paged skb to linear one. static inline int skb_linearize(struct sk_buff *skb);
-- convert paged skb to linear one.

-static inline void * __must_check
-skb_header_pointer(const struct sk_buff *skb, int offset, int len, void *buffer);
-- copy data out from a packet (non-paged buffer only) into another buffer.
+// Copy data out from a packet (non-paged buffer only) into another buffer. static inline void * __must_check skb_header_pointer(const struct sk_buff *skb, int offset, int len, void *buffer);

+// copy the specified number of bytes from the source skb (non-paged buffer and/or paged buffer)
+// to the destination buffer.
 int skb_copy_bits(const struct sk_buff *skb, int offset, void *to, int len);
-- copy the specified number of bytes from the source skb (non-paged buffer and/or paged buffer) to the destination buffer.
 ```

 ### 10.5.2 网络设备的初始化

 Linux内核中网络协议栈的初始化包括：
-* 应用层(L4)的初始化: sock_init()
+* 应用层(L4)的初始化: ```sock_init()```
-* 传输层(L3)的初始化: proto_init()
+* 传输层(L3)的初始化: ```proto_init()```
-* 网络互连层(L2)的初始化: inet_init() for IPv4, inet6_init() for IPv6
+* 网络互连层(L2)的初始化: ```inet_init()``` for IPv4, ```inet6_init()``` for IPv6
-* 网络接口层(L1)的初始化: e100_init_module()，net_dev_init()
+* 网络接口层(L1)的初始化: ```e100_init_module()```, ```net_dev_init()```

 #### 10.5.2.1 应用层(L4)的初始化/sock_init()